shashankpritam/Insertion-Bias-TE/PhaseLength.md

 ![](images/TE_Insertion_Per_Diploid_Individual_Through_Generations.jpg)

-This plot depicts the average transposon insertion (‘avtes’ represented by the y-axis) as we trace the replication of the diploid organism across generations.
+#### This plot depicts the average transposon insertion (‘avtes’ represented by the y-axis) as we trace the 100 replications of the diploid organism across 5000 generations.

 ## Average TE Insertions per Individual